George-Grainger/symput-site/data/release/en.md

 ## Where to find us?

-Unfortunately we're still waiting to be approved by Google Play for the time being.
+Unfortunately we're **still waiting to be approved** by Google Play for the time being.

-Updates will be posted as soon as this changes.
+**Updates will be posted** as soon as this changes.

-For now, if you know how how you can install the app from the code found in our GitHub repositry [found here](https://github.com/LefalChizzle/X15Symput)
+For now, if you know how you can install the app from the code found in our **GitHub repositry [found here](https://github.com/LefalChizzle/X15Symput)**